dustinpfister/phaser_finger_lakes_reuse/README.md

 Progress on the development of this game has been very slow because of various factors including my real life job at Finger Lakes reuse.
 I am very much determined to see this one threw, so it would make sense to write a bit about the current status and direction of this game.
 As of R7 much of the core code that I want is very much in place at least.
 There is still a lot more to do in terms of working out bugs, and making the game playable for most people.

+## R8 ( done 09/09/2025 ) - People DataBase

+The main feature of R8 was to add a central people data base so that I can start having data for each person object in the game.
+The general idea here is that I will have a JOSN file that allows for me to add specific data for each and every person instance, this just sets speed for now, but in future revisions much more than that.
+As usual I was able to fix a whole lot of bugs while working on this one, and as such the over all state of the code is looking a little better.
+Still I have at least a few more revisions until I start to have something that looks like a game.

 ## R7 ( done 08/30/2025 ) - Menus

 In R7 I added Menus, and with that a new ui.js library to help with the process of creating menus and adding them into the game.
 During this time I also made a lot of other improvements with people.js and other supporting files that are used along with that library in a effort to make people.js more reusable.